CuyZ/NotiZ/Documentation/Markdown/Events/Create-a-custom-event.md

 }
 ```

-Variables annotated with `@marker` will be available for the channels, for instance:
+Variables annotated with `@marker` will be available for the notifications, for instance:
 - In an email, they will be available in the subject and body;
 - In a log, the will be available in the message.

 For example `$name` can be used as `#NAME#`.

-Variables annotated with `@email` will be available in the select option for email cc and bcc.
+Variables annotated with `@email` will be available in the recipients lists for email notifications.

 ## Registering the event